-Brussel Sprouts might be the last vegetable I learned to like.
+Brussels Sprouts might be the last vegetable I learned to like.
 I enjoyed them a handful (maybe two) times ever, but every other time, I was pretty sure I was being poisoned by the chef and couldn’t for the life of me why people ate them.

 The mystery was debunked for me in a cooking class I took in Charleston, South Carolina at Zero George Street Hotel.
 The bitterness, or “poison” as I so naively called it, is located in the stem of those green things, so if you remove the stem (or at least a good amount of it), the bitterness disappears!

-Perfectly Roasted Brussel Sprouts
+Perfectly Baked Brussels Sprouts

-As you can see from the image and in the video, I cut off the bottom quarter inch or so of the brussel sprout.
+As you can see from the image and in the video, I cut off the bottom quarter inch or so of the brussels sprout.
 Then I halve or quarter each one.

 Carefully cut out the stem at an angle.
 It’ll be easiest with a paring knife.
-Then cook your brussel sprouts as you wish.
+Then cook your brussels sprouts as you wish.
 We love them roasted with olive oil, salt, and pepper so much more than any other way, but you do you!

-- 1 lb. brussel sprouts
+- 1 lb. brussels sprouts

 - 3 + Tablespoons olive oil